 The Egyptian Museum Cairo

-Besides the museum I had not much interest in exploring Cairo further.
+Besides the museum, I had not much interest in exploring Cairo further.
 Not on this trip anyway.
-It was mainly due to the 12 Million population inside the city in a very high density.
+It was mainly due to the 12 Million people inside the city, in a very high density.
 Which also made for chaotic traffic to get in and out.
-In addition there was the sandstorm and quite cold, so it wasn’t a day to be outside anyway.
+In addition, there was the sandstorm and quite cold, so it wasn’t a day to be outside anyway.
 Maybe next time.

-Luckily the sandstorm settled later in the afternoon so I had my final evening with the Pyramids from my room (me and the heater) before heading south to Luxor, the so called ‘world’s greatest open-air museum’.
+Luckily the sandstorm settled later in the afternoon so I had my final evening with the Pyramids from my room (me and the heater), before heading south to Luxor, the so called ‘world’s greatest open-air museum’. – Luxor, the biggest open air museum.